Pranav-Amin-10/NetworkPortScannerJavaFX/README.md

-Certainly!
-Here's an extended and more detailed README file for the JavaFX Network Port Scanner application:

----

 # Network Port Scanner using JavaFX <br>

 This Java application provides a comprehensive graphical user interface for scanning open ports on a target system within a network.
 Developed using JavaFX, the application simplifies the process of configuring, initiating, and viewing results of port scans.